This is a re-blog post originally posted by Richard @HistoryResource and published with kind permission.

 - Access and Challenge

 1. Clarity – this is hugely important.
 Hattie has this as one of his biggest hitters.
 I agree.
 Some people out there in the history world are talking in terms of subject knowledge.
 For me this is clarity.
 The best teachers are clear about the knowledge they want to get across in each lesson and over time.
 They are clear about concepts they want their students to understand and how they will get them to ‘get it’.
 They are clear about what progress over time looks like and where they want their kids to be in 2 months, 5 months, 5 years.
-Our curriculum planning section provides ideas on this kind of clarity.
-They are also clear in their own heads in every lesson exactly how each micro task builds on the next and they are clear exactly what they want their students to do at each point of each individual lesson.
-By the way the three of us at History Resource Cupboard are really clear that the best way to deliver lessons is through an enquiry based approach.
+Our curriculum planning section provides ideas for this kind of clarity.
+They are also clear in their own heads in every lesson exactly how each micro-task builds on the next and they are clear exactly what they want their students to do at each point of each individual lesson.
+By the way, the three of us at History Resource Cupboard is really clear that the best way to deliver lessons is through an enquiry based approach.

 2. Engagement – this is a pretty big area I know but to my mind it is crucial.
 If we are going to be successful we need to engage kids.
 This can be at the start of the lesson, this can mean making things mysterious.
 This can be having an engaging end product.
 This can mean using artefacts, music, books, photographs, individuals… But engagement can also mean making things hard and allowing students to really think.
 We are engaged when we are succeeding and we enjoy being challenged.
 The best teachers understand of all this and use a whole host of strategies to ensure that their kids are hooked in, want to learn and enjoy the challenge of learning.

 3. Access and Challenge – Some people might call this differentiation but I think that term just leads to confusion.
 Why?
 People think that is all about writing 10 different lesson plans per lesson.
 Wrong!
 All we need to do is to ensure that the work we set is accessible to all and challenging to all.
 If work is too easy, its boring, if it is too hard or inaccessible it is stressful.
-The best history teachers get this will bells on.
+The best history teachers get this will bell on.
 Richard Harris wrote a fantastic article about this years ago in Teaching History 118 entitled: Does Differentiation mean different and I agree with everything that he wrote.

-4. Modelling – it is such a simple idea yet so under used.
+4. Modelling – it is such a simple idea yet so underused.
 The best teachers model how students should do tasks.
 They make it clear exactly what they want their students to do.
 When it comes to improving extended writing, this is absolutely crucial.
-Showing our students how we would write a first paragraph, what connectives we would use, what phrases we might try and change, is vital.
+Showing our students how we would write the first paragraph, what connectives we would use, what phrases we might try and change, is vital.
 The notion of the teacher thinking out aloud is key here.
 I have watched loads and loads of lessons over the last few years and I simply do not see this enough.
 But when it is done well, students really get it and their progress accelerates.